FIGBERT/figbert.com/content/posts/creating-my-personal-site/index.md

 download to the themes folder (that way you can push changes online, rather than having to create a pull request to the public repository).

-The Coder theme comes with multi-language support which defaults to Portuguese, and so the first thing I did was to add Hebrew to the site.
-This was **supremely** easy – customizing Hugo is a breeze.
-With some simple edits to two `.toml` files, based on provided templates, the site had Hebrew support.

-After adding Hebrew, I customized the buttons underneath my name on the homepage.
+The Coder theme comes with a whole host of preconfigured components, which took some time to get familiar with.
+Diving in headfirst, I started by customizing the buttons underneath my name on the homepage.
 >![The row of buttons on the homepage][17]
 >
 >*The row of buttons on the homepage*